Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 >1.
 SAMPLE RATE*: 96KHZ for analog sources; n/a for digital sources.
 >1.
 Meter SOURCE: align for Analog or Digital sources.

-*These Digital I/O settings can be configured via the Mac utility Audio Devices (Utilities > Audio MIDI Setup), or via the Adobe Audition preferences (Adobe Audition CC > Preferences > Audio Hardware).
+*These Digital I/O settings can be configured and aligned via the Mac utility Audio Devices (Utilities > Audio MIDI Setup), or via the Adobe Audition preferences (Adobe Audition CC > Preferences > Audio Hardware).

 *Analog I/O Window.*